Homophobic chants force US-Mexico soccer match to end early in Las Vegas

 “In terms of the chant, I want to make it very clear first and foremost, for our beliefs and our culture, it has no place in the game.
 It has no place in our value system.”

 As Callaghan coached the game on an interim basis, news broke that Gregg Berhalter had agreed to return as U.S. national team coach after being cleared in a domestic violence investigation.
-A person familiar with the decision who spoke on condition of anonymity because an announcement had not been made told The Associated Press that Berhalter agreed to coach the team through the 2026 World Cup.
+The U.S. Soccer Federation has since announced that Berhalter agreed to coach the team through the 2026 World Cup.
+He won't take over until after CONCACAF Gold Cup.

 Pulisic, the top American player, said last week the USSF should consider bringing Berhalter back.